 The Care Shelter provides people who are rough sleeping with a place to go for the night where they can find shelter, a hot meal and a warm, safe place to sleep.

 Started in Edinburgh in 1996 with a two-week pilot over Christmas, the Care Shelter has grown over the years to meet the presenting need.
 It now spans seven and a half months over the winter, operating every night from the end of September until the beginning of May.
+With the current global pandemic, the Care Shelter season has been extended to 29 June and there has been a change of venue.

 The service has been a lifeline for many people over the years.